Interior Design Ideas for a Rental Flat

 Like I said before, the bathroom is mostly white, so I’m sticking with that theme in the items that I bring in.

 Since I already have things like a toilet roll basket and a hand wash/toiletry set I’m not going to replace everything.
-Instead I’m just going bring in a few key pieces to decorate.
+Instead, I’m just going to bring in a few key pieces to decorate.
 Plus hang up some fun tongue-in-cheek artwork if I can.